chantelwetzel-noaa/data_summary/doc/_main.md

 # Redbanded rockfish
  The most recent assessment of Redbanded rockfish was a data-limited assessment conducted in 2010.
 Across available data, Redbanded rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 32,088 length observations, 279 age readings, and 12,855 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 29,211 length observations, 279 age readings, and 12,283 otoliths that are available to be aged.
-In California, since 2000, a total of 4,824 length observations, 1 age readings, and 1,564 otoliths have been collected In Oregon, since 2000, a total of 11,364 length observations, 278 age readings, and 10,719 otoliths have been collected In Washington, since 2000, a total of 13,023 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 4,824 length observations, 1 age readings, and 1,564 otoliths have been collected.
+In Oregon, since 2000, a total of 11,364 length observations, 278 age readings, and 10,719 otoliths have been collected.
+In Washington, since 2000, a total of 13,023 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 3,120 length observations, 0 age readings, and 2,932 otoliths that are available to be aged.